haloz/nodies/VAGRANT.md

 To get this setup in place I did these steps:
 * on the host machine install VirtualBox, the VirtualBox Extension Pack and a SSH client like putty
 * on the host also install Vagrant by following https://www.vagrantup.com/docs/installation/
-* create an own folder for a new box, browser there via cmd-line and setup a new box (see https://www.vagrantup.com/docs/getting-started/boxes.html)
+* create an own folder for a new box, browse there via cmd-line and setup a new box (see https://www.vagrantup.com/docs/getting-started/boxes.html)
 ```
 vagrant init
 ```
 this creates a new Vagrantfile
-* our base image is the current dev of ubuntu (15.10 for me).
-There's a box for that at the hashicorp atlas: https://atlas.hashicorp.com/boxcutter/boxes/ubuntu1510
+* our base image is the current development version of ubuntu (15.10 for me).
+There's a box for that in the hashicorp atlas: https://atlas.hashicorp.com/boxcutter/boxes/ubuntu1510
 * change the Vagrantfile to be based on that image:
 ```
 # -*- mode: ruby -*-